Primary Use Cases

-Quantum K-Means Clustering is a quantum version of the classical K-Means clustering algorithm, which is a popular unsupervised machine learning technique used for partitioning a dataset into K clusters1.
+Quantum K-Means Clustering is a quantum version of the classical K-Means clustering algorithm, which is a popular unsupervised machine learning technique used for partitioning a dataset into K clusters[1].
 The goal of K-Means is to find the optimal centroid locations that minimize the total distance between each data point and its nearest centroid.

 Problem Target